MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 remotes/origin/testing-remote-branch
 ```

-## 24. Set the upstream for the local  branch
+## 24. Set the upstream for the Local Branch

 If this branch doesn’t exist on the remote repository, it will be created.